flueke/mvme/doc/sphinx/source/analysis.rst

     To get a set of basic data extraction filters, calibration operators and histograms right-click on a module an select *Generate default filters*.

-Levels are used to structure the analysis and it's completely optional to have more than two of them.
+User Levels are used to structure the analysis and it's completely optional to have more than two of them.
 Additional levels can be added/removed using the *+* and *-* buttons at the top-right.
 Use the *Level Visibility* button to select which levels are shown/hidden.